rcarver/config/README.md

     $ config-create-pattern nginx/service
     $ vim patterns/nginx/service.rb
-    module Nginx
-      class Service < Config::Pattern
+    class Nginx::Service < Config::Pattern

       it "Installs nginx and creates a service to run it"

-        desc "The name of the service to run" key :name, "nginx"
+      desc "The name of the service to run" key :service_name, "nginx"

       def call
         package "nginx"
         file "/etc/nginx/nginx.conf" do |f|
           f.template = "nginx.conf"
         end
-          service name
+        service service_name
-          notify name
+        notify service_name
       end
     end
-    end

     $ config-create-pattern nginx/site
     $ vim patterns/nginx/site.rb
-    module Nginx
-      class Site < Config::Pattern
+    class Nginx::Site < Config::Pattern

       it "Installs a website to be hosted via nginx"

       desc "The hostname that the site should respond to" key :host

       desc "Whether or not the site should be enabled" attr :enabled, true

       def call
         file "/etc/nginx/sites-available/#{host}" do |f|
           f.template = "site.erb"
         end
         if enabled
           link "/etc/nginx/sites-available/#{host}" => "/etc/nginx/sites-enabled/#{host}"
         end
         notify "nginx"
       end
     end
-    end

 Next we'll create a Cluster to contain the server.
-Let's call it 'test'.
+Let's call it 'production'.

-    $ config-create-cluster test
+    $ config-create-cluster production
-    $ vim clusters/test.rb
+    $ vim clusters/production.rb
     # nothing to see here yet.

 Check these files into git and push to your remote repository.
 You're now ready to boot a server.

-    $ config-create-node-ec2 --pattern=webserver --cluster=test
+    $ config-ec2-create-node --pattern=webserver --cluster=production

 Here we've specified the two required parameters: The Pattern used to configure the server, and the Cluster that the resulting Node will belong to.
 We wait for AWS to provision us a server, and once the server boots it will automatically configure itself and store its information in this git repo.
 Once those commits exist, pull them down.
 Use the `--wait` flag to let Config do that for you.

     $ git pull
-    + clusters/test/[node_id].json
+    + clusters/production/[node_id].json
-    + facts/test_[node_id].json
+    + facts/production_[node_id].json

 Let's look at the facts first.
 This JSON file contains all kinds of information inherent to the server itself.

-    $ cat facts/test_[node_id].json
+    $ cat facts/production_[node_id].json
     { "ec2.instance_id": "i-91923", "ip_address": "127.0.0.1", ... }

-On the other hand, `clusters/test/[node_id].json` is completely empty.
+On the other hand, `clusters/production_/[node_id].json` is completely empty.
 That's ok.
-We can use this file to customize the way that this particular Node behaves.
-See Variables for more information.
+We can use this file to define Variables to alter how this particular Node behaves.

 ## Testing

 Because developing and testing against a real server is slow, Config provides several tools to help you understand what will happen before you get there.

 ### Validate